Titan-Lyra/thebookkeeper/team_14/001 -Act 1/_posts/2025-06-29-trip-to-the-museum.md

 ### A Trip through the Museum
 They got off to a rocky start.
 Posing as a group of tourists, they entered the museum—and apparently triggered an alarm in the process.
 That’s certainly one way to discover the east doors are rigged with alarms.
 Not long after, the rogue nearly got herself caught trying to pickpocket a guard.
 When [redacted] relayed this part to me, I was almost ready to send in backup.
 Somehow, they managed to de-escalate the situation.
 I still don’t understand this note: “The orc got bored watching the plants.”

 Eventually, they pulled themselves together and made it upstairs—hardly the most difficult part of the job, but at that point, I’ll take any small victory. [#1]({{ '/characters/caelum/' | relative_url }}) still carries that distinctive noble air about him (and as a fellow noble, I feel entitled to say so).
 I do wonder whether most of the people he spoke to thought he was completely unhinged.
 I almost wish he were more like [#4]({{ '/characters/grof-granok/' | relative_url }}), who at least has the sense to keep quiet unless he has something worthwhile to say.
-Even so, #1 managed to glean a few useful details about the museum from Dadnort, the gnome who runs the Unearthed Café.
+Even so, #1 managed to glean a few useful details about the museum from [Dadnort], the gnome who runs the Unearthed Café.
 Why does my report say they spoke with the gnome for two and a half hours?

 After another run-in with a guard, they finally slipped into a locked room—only to be discovered by yet another guard.
 Fortunately, it was Violet Pendergilt.
 (As a side note, she might make an excellent pairing with [#5]({{ '/characters/alice/' | relative_url }}) for my next gathering.).
 And yes, you read that correctly: they managed to talk their way out of the situation by claiming they were looking for the privy.
 They were extremely lucky Violet was the one who found them rather than Garent, who would have bullied them into paying a tidy sum for their trouble.